Not Just for The Big Companies! Business Agility Is Important for Small Businesses as Well

 Information to Implementation: No More Silos

 Small businesses need a workflow process that ensures feedback is seen by the right people.
 I.e., smash those silos!
 Even if you have external tools to gather customer feedback and foster an environment where colleagues can express their ideas, if that feedback isn’t seen by the people who make the decisions, it’s worthless.
-This isn’t just about getting information in front of “higher ups”; it’s about creating a business environment in which information, ideas, energy, and work are shared across all levels and departments.
-You can’t be agile without everyone on the same page.
+This isn’t just about getting information in front of “higher ups”; it’s about creating a business environment in which information, ideas, energy, and work are shared across all levels and departments and teams.
+You can’t be agile or have an agile team without everyone on the same page.

 One way to help create this, for example, is through a virtual notice board using collaborative online notes.
 It could gather important information from internal and external sources, which could be accessed and added to by every team.
 Important changes can then be tracked using integrated Tasks and To-Do Lists to ensure rapid turnaround and complete transparency.